embrace-io/embrace-docs/content/android/next-steps.md

 ## Configuration Options

-The SDK has many configuration options that we have no explored as we get you onboarded.
+The SDK has many configuration options that we have not explored as we get you onboarded.
 Explore the options avialable on the [SDK Configuration Page]({{< relref "/android/configuration-file" >}}) to see if any are of use to you in your application.

 ## Check Out the FAQ